Preservation Special Projects

 You will be asked to answer the following questions in the application narrative section:

 - Public Benefit: describe the project’s intended impact within the community.
-How will project activities contribute to the long-term protection and preservation of the built environment (i.e. buildings, landscapes, structures, objects)?
+How will project activities contribute to the long-term preservation of the built environment (i.e. buildings, landscapes, structures, objects)?
 How will your project expand the public’s understanding and awareness of historic places, and/or highlight historic places in innovative ways?

 We use a comprehensive project budget for many of our grants.
 This may mean you will have costs for some fields in the budget, but not all.
 Complete it to the best of your ability and for what makes sense for your individual project.
 Type whole numerical figures in the budget fields, and then use the budget notes field to explain those costs.